Drugs and Driving Don’t Mix Well Either

 The same day a woman is sentenced to nine years in prison for killing two people when she was drunk driving, a man is sentenced to 10 years for milling his passenger when he was driving while high on methamphetamine.

 Prescription drugs have now surpassed marijuana as the gateway drug of choice for teenagers.
-More and more kids are first experimenting with getting high with the medications in their parents’ medicine cabinets or the friends’ parents medicine cabinets.
+More and more kids are first experimenting with getting high with the medications in their parents’ medicine cabinets or the friends’ parents’ medicine cabinets.
 Needless to say, getting high that way is way more dangerous, whether you drive or not, than pot ever will be.

 Starting three decades ago, massive amounts of effort was put into educating people about the dangers of drinking and driving.
 That on-going effort has done more to prevent drunk driving than any punishment for it ever could or will.
 It seems we need to have the same effort put forth to educate people, especially teens, about the dangers of using prescription drugs.
+If you or your loved one have obtained a DUI while under the influence of substances, call our office for a free confidential consultation at (619) 258-8888.